BACK

 1. Grand Rapids Metro Area

 Although the Grand Rapids metro area includes many affordable neighborhoods, others see prices and appreciation jumping.
-The current median sales price in Grand Rapids is $300,000, much more than the state median, and more than 63% of properties sell for over listing price.
-Homes here last only six days on the market on average, demonstrating just how competitive the Grand Rapids housing market has become.
+The current median sales price in January 2026 in Grand Rapids is $282,000, much more than the state median, and many properties sell for over listing price.
+Homes here last 33 days on the market on average, demonstrating just how competitive the Grand Rapids housing market has become.

 Grand Rapids neighborhoods seeing high competition include Walker, Wyoming, and Northview.